 |US||650||849-4000||5555||+1 650-849-4000 ext: 5555||US||650||849-4000||5555|

 |US||65084940005555||+1 650-849-4000 ext: 5555||US||650||849-4000||5555|

 |DE||06227||7||47474||+49 (6227) 7-47474||DE||06227||7||47474|

 |DE||6227/7||47474||+49 (6227) 7-47474||DE||6227/7||47474|

 In the last example we assume that the country code ‘DE’ was maintained in the related postal address.

 Since the structured representation is not relevant for the UI display of the phone number the database will only be updated with the final structured representation resulting from the formatting routine if that final representation differs from the original input in non cosmetic ways.
 If the difference is merely cosmetic the structured representation will be kept exactly as it was passed to the address.

 This is to minimize the changes performed in a bidirectional replication scenario.

 The delta is considered cosmetic if merely special characters were changed or digits were moved from one component field to another.
-A non cosmetic change is for example the addition of the trunk prefix.
+As of C4C release 1902 the addition of the trunk prefix is also considered a cosmetic change.
 In the above table of examples the ones highlighted in yellow lead to a non cosmetic change.